recompi/django-recompi/README.md

 - **Data Encryption**: Use HTTPS (`RECOMPI_SECURE_API`) to encrypt data transmitted between your Django application and the RecomPI service.
 - **Secure Profile Hashing**: Utilize `RECOMPI_SECURE_HASH_SALT` to hash profile IDs before sending them to RecomPI servers.
 This helps protect user data by obscuring identifiable information during transmission.

-## Contributing and Development

-We welcome contributions to *Django RecomPI*!
-If you'd like to contribute, please follow these steps:

-- Fork the repository and clone it to your local environment.
-- Install dependencies and set up a development environment.
-- Make changes, write tests, and ensure all tests pass.
-- Submit a pull request with a detailed description of your changes.

-## Support

-For support or questions, please submit a [ticket](https://panel.recompi.com/tickets/new) or [open an issue](https://github.com/recompi/django-recompi/issues) on GitHub.

 ## Examples and Use Cases

 Explore these examples to understand how *Django RecomPI* can be applied: